make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

 - Focusing on just a small feature is more attainable and still provides motivation.
-- In any case we've seen some examples of very interesting things that we might learn along the way:
+- Hopefully we've seen some examples of the very interesting things that we might learn along the way:
   - The output of a pseudorandom number generator with poorly-chosen constants